18F/foia-recommendations/schemas.md

 ### Submission methods

 A list of methods that the agency supports for receiving a FOIA request.
 Each method represents a different format.
-Example formats include `usps`, `fax`, `email`, `web`, and `platform`.
+Example formats include `paper`, `fax`, `email`, `web`, and `platform`.